WEC-Sim/WEC-Sim/docs_new/user/getting_started.rst

 ==========================  =============================
-**Required Toolbox**        **Oldest Compatible Version** MATLAB                      Version 9.7  (R2019b) Simulink                    Version 10.0 (R2019b)
+**Required Toolbox**        **Oldest Compatible Version** MATLAB                      Version 9.7  (R2019a) Simulink                    Version 10.0 (R2019a)
-Simscape                    Version 4.7  (R2019b)
+Simscape                    Version 4.7  (R2019a)
-Simscape Multibody          Version 7.0  (R2019b)
+Simscape Multibody          Version 7.0  (R2019a)
 ==========================  =============================

-WEC-Sim's Simulink Library is saved in MATLAB R2019b, so any newer MATLAB release should be compatible with WEC-Sim.
-Certain advanced features relying on external functions, such as :ref:`mooring-moordyn`, and additional MATLAB Toolboxes, such as :ref:`user-advanced-features-pct`.
+WEC-Sim's Simulink Library is saved in MATLAB R2019a, so any newer MATLAB release should be compatible with WEC-Sim.
+Certain advanced features rely on external functions, such as :ref:`mooring-moordyn`, and additional MATLAB Toolboxes, such as :ref:`user-advanced-features-pct`.
 WEC-Sim tests are currently run on MATLAB 2020a, refer to :ref:`dev-overview-tests`.